University of Waterloo

-Paul Fieguth is a Professor, as well as Chair of the Systems Design Engineering department.
-He is also the Director of the Vision and Imaging Processing Lab at the University of Waterloo.
+Paul Fieguth is the Vice-Dean of the Faculty of Engineering, Professor, and Department Chair of the Department of Systems Design Engineering.
+He is also a co-director of the Vision and Imaging Processing Lab at the University of Waterloo.

 His main areas of research lie in multiscale statistical modelling and remote sensing.
-Dr. Fieguth is concentrating on the theory development and understanding of scale recursive estimation algorithms for multi-resolution stochastic processes.
+In particular, Professor Fieguth concentrates on the theory development and understanding of hierarchical / scale recursive estimation algorithms for multi-resolution stochastic processes.
 Such algorithms use a statistically meaningful strategy to break large estimation problems into smaller pieces, leading to vast improvements in efficiency.

 - Signal & Image Processing